 In a similar vein, there's the cryptic "Don't die, Lloyd," that Kratos gives right before you head to the Tower of Salvation.
 It's a hint that, despite his apparent Evil All Along reveal, he may still be on your side.
 It's echoed in the final cutscene, and this time it's a Tear Jerker, and it's extended: "Don't die before I do, Lloyd... my son."

-Used so frequently in the Metal Gear series that it's pretty much unquantifiable.
+Used very frequently in the Metal Gear.
 The series knows it has a mythos and isn't afraid to use it.
 A few of the more obvious ones:

 "Kept you waiting, huh?"/"Sorry for the wait"/"Sorry to keep you waiting" (all the same phrase in Japanese) is used over and over as a reference to Snake speaking the line in the earliest Metal Gear Solid 2 trailers, and in a different, increasingly poignant situation every time.
 The most poignant is Otacon's melancholic lampshade hanging - "[Snake's] always keeping people waiting" - at the end of Metal Gear Solid 4, after Snake has left him to kill himself.